 International cooperation is essential to ensure that the energy market functions and develops properly.
 Regional cooperation on specific cross-border issues is a foundation for successful implementation of the EU legal norms at European level.
-In 2019, the Regulator participated in forums, conferences and workshops at international level on a regular basis.
+In 2020, the Regulator participated in forums, conferences and workshops at international level on a regular basis.

 As the Network Codes requires Agency for the Cooperation of Energy Regulators (hereinafter - ACER) or regulatory authorities to approve the terms and conditions or methodologies developed by TSOs or nominated electricity market operators (NEMO), the Regulator participated in the ACER respective working groups and in Baltic Capacity Calculation Region (hereinafter - Baltic CCR) NRAs decision-making process on the methodologies under the respective Network Code.
+In 2020, in relation to the implementation of the requirements of the EU Network Codes the Regulator has adopted a total of 6 decisions.